CSaz98/Shihanah/README.md

 <br/><br/>

 ## What is it ?
-Shihanah is a Threat Intelligence tool.
-The main funcationalitiy of this tool is to help you in **intial analysis** of (Domains, IPs, Sha1, Sha256, and MD5).
+It is a Threat Intelligence tool.
+The main funcationalitiy of this tool is to help you in intial analysis of (Domains, IPs, Sha1, Sha256, and MD5).
-The main purposes of the tool is to gather and provide you **IoCs realted to your inputs**.
+The main purposes of the tool is to gather and provide you IoCs realted to your inputs.
 However, the tool will provide the realted IoCs if they are availble in Open Source Threat Intelligence services < currently only support Virus Total>.

 ## Features :